i3-research/fibe/README.md

 - ``voting_strictness`` The option 'strict' chooses those features that are selected at least 3 times in 5-fold cross-validation; the option 'loose' chooses those features that are selected at least 2 times in 5-fold cross-validation, and the option 'both' produces two sets of results, one for 'strict' and one for 'loose'.
 The default is ``'strict'``.
 For any random number of folds, ``N``, the 'strict' threshold should be ``0.6 X N`` and the 'loose' threshold should be ``0.4 X N``.
 - ``nFold`` Number of folds in cross-validation.
 Preferred and default is ``5``.
 - ``master `` is the maximum number of iterations that the algorithm goes back and forth in forward inclusion and backward elimination in each fold.
 The default is ``3``.
+- ``save_intermediate`` If True, saves intermediate results to the specified directory.
+Default is False.
+- ``output_dir`` Directory where intermediate results are saved if save_intermediate is True.
+- ``inference_data_df`` Data for optional second inference cohort for prediction using the selected subset of features.
+- ``inference_score_df`` Scores for optional second inference cohort for prediction using the selected subset of features.
 - ``verbose`` generates text for intermediate loss and selected feature list during iteration.
 The default is ``True``.

 The outputs are: